 Climate projections for our region indicate warmer and drier conditions with increased frequency of natural disasters, including drought and bushfire, and severity of extreme weather events such as wild storms, flash flooding and prolonged heatwaves.

 Extreme weather events affect us all.
-They particularly affect our most vulnerable people, however, including the very young and old, the poor and sick.
+They have the greatest effect on our most vulnerable people including the very young and old, the disadvantaged and those with ill-health.
 Natural disasters also place significant strains on our health system and emergency services.
 It’s never been more important to get together as a community and help each other manage and bounce back from climate change events.
 To do so, we need to be resilient.

 ACT Climate Change Adaptation Strategy